 Kulich is a sweet yeasted bread that is as pretty as a cake served during Easter.
 These enriched yeasted loaves are usually made tall and has a soft cake cake-like crumb and texture.

 Kulich, on the other hand, does not need extra syrup.
 It is soft and moist on its own.
-This has become our latest favorite yeasted cake / celebratory bread.
+So this has become our latest favorite yeasted cake / celebratory bread.
 Top with icing and add some sprinkles and it is as pretty as any cake!

 Easter is an especially happy time for the bread baker in me.
 The days get longer and brighter but still not hot enough for me to worry about the oven heating up the house.
 What better time to bake brighter, fun loaves!
 Into this weather add the Easter traditions of creating wonderful, intricate loaves – and I am literally in bread baker heaven.

-This time around it is Kulich, the Russian yeasted cake that is literally haven on a platter.
-Kulich is the “Easter cake” for the believers of Orthodox Christian faith.
+This time around it is Kulich, the Russian yeasted cake that is heaven on a platter.
+Kulich is the “Easter cake” for the believers of the Orthodox Christian faith.
 People of this faith in and around Russia and Eastern European countries make and serve this beautiful loaf during Easter.
 During the Easter Service, this bread is blessed and later becomes a cherished part of the family feast table.

 But there is some good news – the active cooking time is 30 to 45 minutes.
 So if you do not have 5 hours to spare on a single day, refrigerate the dough as soon as it is formed to slow down the rising time.
 What is even better, the slow-risen down is more flavorful than the regular one – WIN WIN !!!